Given the reaction of C2H5Br (ethyl bromide) with aqueous NaOH, p... | Study Prep in Pearson+

 1

-Identify the substrate and the nucleophile: The substrate is ethyl bromide (C\_2H\_5Br), a primary alkyl halide, and the nucleophile is aqueous sodium hydroxide (NaOH), which provides hydroxide ions (OH\^-) in solution.
+Determine the nucleophile and electrophile: The hydroxide ion (OH\^-) from NaOH is the nucleophile, and the carbon attached to the bromine in ethyl bromide is the electrophilic center because the C-Br bond is polarized, making the carbon partially positive.

-Determine the type of substitution mechanism likely to occur: Since ethyl bromide is a primary alkyl halide and the nucleophile is strong and negatively charged (OH\^-), the reaction will most likely proceed via an SN2 mechanism, where the nucleophile attacks the carbon bonded to bromine, displacing the bromide ion.
+Consider the mechanism: Since ethyl bromide is a primary alkyl halide, the reaction most likely proceeds via an SN2 mechanism, where the nucleophile attacks the electrophilic carbon from the backside, displacing the bromide ion (Br\^-).

-Write the nucleophilic substitution reaction: The hydroxide ion attacks the electrophilic carbon attached to bromine, leading to the displacement of Br\^- and formation of an alcohol.
+Write the substitution reaction: The hydroxide ion replaces the bromine atom, forming ethanol (C\_2H\_5OH) as the major organic product and bromide ion as the leaving group.

+Confirm the product: The major organic product is ethanol (C\_2H\_5OH), not sodium ethoxide (C\_2H\_5ONa) or unchanged ethyl bromide, because the reaction occurs in aqueous solution where the hydroxide ion is free and the substitution proceeds efficiently.

 Watch next